 Born in Italy, nurtured in France, blossoming in Russia, ballet said to have spread all over the world.
 In Japan, in 1922 (Taisho 11) the "dying swan" of the century prima, Anna · Pavlova who danced in Yokohama gives the impression and shock, the ballet boom happens.
-In 1925 (Taisho 14), Elijah Pavlova opened the first ballet school in Kamakura Shichigahama, and a real method was established by Olga Sapphire and established the foundation of the current ballet of Japan.
-In this era when the mainstream of clothes changed from Japanese style to Western style, changes also occurred in "beauty" required by Japanese women, and interest increased in how beautiful the parts such as legs and decollete that had never been seen before, Regarding body lines and behavioral beauty as well as makeup and fashion became widely taken up in ladies' magazines.
+In 1925 (Taisho 14th), Elijah Pavlova opened the first ballet school in Kamakura Shichigahama, and a real method was established by Olga Sapphire and established the foundation of the current Japanese ballet.
+In this era when clothes' mainstream changed from Japanese style clothing to Western style clothing, changes also occurred in the "beauty" that Japanese women want, raising their interest in how beautiful they show legs and decollete, Regarding body lines and behavioral beauty, as well as makeup and fashion, it became widely taken up in ladies' magazines.
 And in modern times, as a symbol of the ultimate "beauty", ballerina has become an eternal longing for women.

-In this exhibition, from among the world's most magnificent "Kenji Kaiji Ballet Collection" gathered by the former president of Japan Ballet Association Kenji Miii (1924-2017), the theme of ballet history · art · 3 major ballet, dancer Approximately 300 points such as letters and photographs of our autographs, performance programs, antique prints with high artistic value, posters, literature materials, etc. were selected, along with about 30 items of clothes of Miyako Asa Balee group dressed in the Kamakura collection of Elias Pavlova , Shizugu Fujita 's "Swan Lake" stage art material (stage model of draft copying · stage artist Yukio Horio) and valuable images of Anna · Pavlova, which attracted attention in the restoration performances of Tokyo City · Ballet Company, will be displayed .
+In this exhibition, from among the world's most magnificent "Kenji Kaiji Ballet Collection" gathered by the former president of the Japan Ballet Association, Kenji Miii (1924-2017), the theme of ballet history · art · 3 major ballet, dancer Approximately 300 points such as letters and photographs of our autographs, performance programs, high artistic value antique prints, posters, literature materials, etc. were selected, along with about 30 items of clothes of Miyako Asa Balee group dressed in the Kamakura collection of Elias Pavlova , Shizugu Fujita 's "Swan Lake" stage art material (stage model of draft copying · stage artist Yukio Horio) and valuable images of Anna · Pavlova, which attracted attention in the restoration performances of Tokyo City · Ballet Company, will be displayed .

 Exhibition Original special goods with special goods ticket ¥ 1,300